A00476407/react_pwa_assignment/README.md

 # About the App
-- This project is a PWA App using IndexDb to store the to-do list items.
+- This project is a progressive web app (PWA) App using IndexDb to store the to-do list items.
 - Service worker is used to enable offline capabilities and resource caching.

 ## Assumptions